BettercareHealth/bettercare/facilitators-guide/0-1-titlepage.md

 published: true
 ---

-Facilitator's Guide
+How to lead a Bettercare group
 {:.titlepage-title}

-Running a self-managed Bettercare course {:.titlepage-subtitle}
+A facilitator's guide
+{:.titlepage-subtitle}

 By the Bettercare team